merenlab/merenlab.org/data/ibd-gut-metabolism/index.md

  To verify that our IBD-enrichment analysis captures generic signals across all studies despite the dominance of two studies ([Le Chatelier et al. 2013](https://doi.org/10.1038/nature12506) and [Vineis et al. 2016](https://doi.org/10.1128/mBio.01713-16)) in our dataset, we repeated our IBD-enrichment analysis using (1) only samples from those two dominating studies and (2) the 115 samples excluding the two dominating studies.
 You will find the code for this analysis, as well as the code to plot Supplementary Figure 7, in the R script at `SCRIPTS/stats_tests_for_modules.R`.
 The relevant section is titled 'TEST SENSITIVITY OF ANALYSIS TO STUDY'.

-## Addendum: Using synthetic metagenomes to validate our method of computing per-population copy numbers
+## Addendum 2: Using synthetic metagenomes to validate our method of computing per-population copy numbers

 We validated our methodology for computing metagenomic PPCN values using synthetic metagenomic data.
 To summarize, we created synthetic metagenomic communities by combining individual bacterial and archaeal genomes from the GTDB.
 We then were able to compare the PPCN values computed for these metagenomes to the metabolism estimation data from the component genomes to assess PPCN accuracy, and its relationship to various metagenomic parameters like sample diversity, community size, and distribution of genome sizes in the synthetic community.
 We also evaluated the accuracy of estimating the number of populations using single-copy core gene annotations.
 The validation results are detailed in Supplementary File 2, and below you will find our reproducible workflow for generating the synthetic metagenomes and doing the validation analysis.